neophob/wpc-emu/README.md

 ### Fire the animation(s)

 Anything that fires while the DMD dump is enabled will be stored in the dump.
 Hit the switch(es) and watch the animation.
-When I was doing demo man I literally hit the 5 stand up targets one after the other, 4 times in a row.
+When I was doing "Demolition Man" I literally hit the 5 stand up targets one after the other, 4 times in a row.
 Just like that I had all 20 different animations, in a single dump, less than 1000 frames; and they were all in sequence, right after each other in the dump, it made finding them in the editor a breeze.

 ### Save the dump